KDE/documentation-develop-kde-org/HIG/source/introduction/personas.rst

 reports for her boss suggesting compensation payouts for the cases she deals with.
 Berna is a very detail oriented individual, and always resolves her tasks accurately.

-Berna lost several hours of work twice because she didn't understand the options she was offered with technology.
+On a few occassions, Berna has lost work because she misunderstood how a piece of technology worked.
 Since then, she has been very careful when testing new functionality in the software she uses.
 She prefers to keep things simple.

 Matt
 ----